 (3) Includes payments received by entities related to Eli Dadouch, which include the reimbursement for costs incurred on behalf of the Corporation Manager.

-As none of Eli Dadouch or Jonathan Mair owns a direct interest in the Corporation Manager, these individuals may receive only a part of, or none of, the amounts received by the entities related to them.
+As Eli Dadouch does not own a direct interest in the Corporation Manager, Mr. Dadouch may receive only a part of, or none of, the amounts received by the entities related to them.
 Also, due to the fact that the Corporation has a different fiscal year end than the Corporation Manager, certain of the interest income earned by the Corporation Manager is not distributed by the Corporation Manager during its fiscal year.